jina-ai/agentchain/README.md

 Here is how AgentChain can help by chaining different agents together:
 1. Use `SearchAgent` (`Google Search API`, `Wikipedia API`, `Serp`) to gather information and inspiration about the destination, such as the most popular landmarks, the local cuisine, and the unique features of the location.
 2. Use `ImageAgent` (`Upscaler`) to enhance the quality of images and make them more appealing by using state-of-the-art algorithms to increase the resolution and remove noise from the images.
-3. Use `MultiModalAgent` (`OpenAI Blip2`) to generate descriptive captions for the images, providing more context and making the images more meaningful.
+3. Use `MultiModalAgent` (`Blip2`) to generate descriptive captions for the images, providing more context and making the images more meaningful.
-4. Use `CommsAgent` (`TwilloEmailWriter`) to send the images to the target audience via email or other messaging platforms, attracting potential travelers with stunning visuals and promoting the new destination.
+4. Use `CommsAgent` (`TwilioEmailWriter`) to send the images to the target audience via email or other messaging platforms, attracting potential travelers with stunning visuals and promoting the new destination.

 ### Example 2: 💼💹📈 AgentChain Financial Analysis Report for Investment Firm
 As an investment firm that manages a large portfolio of stocks, it is critical to stay up-to-date with the latest market trends and analyze the performance of different stocks to make informed investment decisions.
 However, analyzing data from multiple sources can be time-consuming and error-prone.
 That's why the investment firm wants to use AgentChain to automate the analysis process and generate reports with the help of various agents.